Jb799/Wasmpot/server_config/README.md

 ## VM Creation

-Open Proxmox shell and execute all.sh.
+Open Proxmox shell and execute Set_up_vm.sh.

-### Modify the following elements:
+### Modify the following elements on each vm: ⚠️

 Hard Disk :
 - Resize the Hard Disk = 64 Gib